appbaseio/Docs/content/docs/reactivesearch/v4/advanced/seo-checklist.md

 This technique fetches your data and renders a JavaScript website on the server before sending it to the browser.
 This process is commonly implemented through modern frameworks such as `React`, `Angular`, and `Vue`.

-**Dynamic rendering**

-Like server-side rendering, dynamic rendering fetches your data and renders a JavaScript website on the server.
-The difference is that this only happens when a search engine crawls the site (which can be detected with a user agent).
-Humans still get a client-side-rendered website.

-**Dynamic rendering provides the SEO benefits of server-side rendering** when implementing server-side rendering is either too costly or impossible.

 **Let's help you out 🤝**

 `Reactivesearch` internally runs on a redux store.
 With Server Side Rendering, you can handle the initial render when a user (or search engine crawler) first requests your app.
 To achieve the relevant results on an initial render, we need to pre-populate the redux store of ReactiveSearch.